whdudqls1997/vaccine-stock-tracker/README.md

 # vaccine-stock-tracker
 An implementation of vaccine stock tracker.

 This project consists of 3 parts: the mobile application, the backend server, and the frontend dashboard.

-The goal of this project is to collect mass data through the mobile app, process the data at the backend, and display the processed data at a web dashboard.
+The goal of this project is to: collect mass data through the mobile app, process the data at the backend, and display the processed data at a web dashboard.

-The data collection runs on ODK-X framework https://odk-x.org/software/
+The mobile app (data collection) runs on ODK-X framework https://odk-x.org/software/

 The backend processes data in Java & fowards it to the frontend with Sprint boot.